slowernews/wisdom-tldr/README.md

 ===
 ###On leadership

-Leadership is based on trust.
+Leadership is based on [trust](#on-trust).

-> *'A leader is best when people barely know he exists, when his work is done, his aim fulfilled, they will say: we did it ourselves. -- Lao Tzu'*
+> *'A leader is best when people barely know he exists, when his work is done, his aim fulfilled, they will say: we did it ourselves.' -- Lao Tzu*

 ===
 ###On trust